What is meningitis?

 Although meningitis itself does not cause neurologic signs, it may occur in association with encephalitis (inflammation of the brain), in a condition called meningoencephalitis.
-Dogs with meningoencephalitis may show neurologic signs, including seizures, depression, paralysis, blindness, pacing, circling, and loss of consciousness.
+Dogs with meningoencephalitis may show neurologic signs, including seizures, depression, balance problems, blindness, pacing, circling, and loss of consciousness.

 How will my veterinarian diagnose meningitis?

 Your veterinarian will begin by performing a thorough physical exam on your dog.
 Signs that may suggest meningitis include neck pain, decreased blood pressure, and changes to the optic nerve that may be visible on ophthalmic (eye) exam.

 Next, your veterinarian will likely perform complete baseline laboratory tests, including a complete blood cell count (CBC), serum biochemistry profile, and urinalysis.
 These tests will provide important information about your dog’s overall health and may provide an alternative explanation for your dog’s signs of illness.
 Serological tests for specific infectious causes of meningitis may also be performed.

 If your dog’s bloodwork is normal, additional (more specialized) testing will likely be recommended.
 In many cases, your dog may be referred to a neurologist for these tests.